charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 Let's also be clear about the limitations of goldfishing.
 The model cares only about winning as fast as possible, but in a real game we also need to *not lose*. [[Cinder Glade]] saves us a few points of life every time we fetch it in place of an untapped [[Stomping Ground]]. [[Farseek]] helps ensure double-green for [[Obstinate Baloth]] on turn three. [[Explore]] dodges [[Ashiok, Dream Render:Ashiok]].
 These corner cases cut both ways, and they're tricky to quantify because the metagame is always changing.

 That all said, it's not looking good for the conventional wisdom.
 The main selling point of [[Cinder Glade]] is that it sometimes enters the battlefield untapped at a crucial moment, allowing us to win a turn faster.
 It turns out this only happens in a few percent of hands -- and that we can get a comparable boost from the cycling on [[Sheltered Thicket]].

-After considering our statistical and systematic uncertainties, we're unable to say either goldfishes better than the other.
-On the other hand, in the late game, [[Sheltered Thicket]] is clearly better.
-Our curve tops out at six, so past there we rarely care if [[Cinder Glade]] enters the battlefield untapped.
-Meanwhile, the cycling on [[Sheltered Thicket]] remains relevant to dig for high-impact sideboard cards and finishers.
-This points to [[Sheltered Thicket]] as the better choice overall for both Titan Breach and Titan Shift, contrary to the conventional wisdom.
+Similarly, [[Explore]] performs just as well as [[Farseek]] in the early game.

+lets us win just as quickly and consistently as [[Farseek]].